 LGT enters into UN banking alliance for the climate

-LGT Private Banking is one of the 43 founding members of the Net-Zero Banking Alliance of the United Nations.
 By signing the accession agreement, members commit to becoming carbon neutral by 2050.
 Investments that are harmful to the environment must be removed from the portfolios.

 According to a press release, on Wednesday LGT Private Banking has signed the accession agreement for the UN’s Net-Zero Banking Alliance.
 With this newly established initiative the 43 member banks from 23 countries commit to becoming carbon neutral by 2050.